heinwessels/LightAndTimeDialiation/README.md

 # LightAndTimeDialiation
-This project will simulate the creation of a galaxy from a gas cloud.
+This project will be a *very* simplified simulation of the creation of a galaxy or sun from a gas cloud.
 However, the **goal** is to learn more about C++ and OOP best practices, by rewriting a previous project called [UniverseSimulation](https://github.com/heinwessels/UniverseSimulator).
 The idea is to over-design everything to force the use of best practices that will typically be used for large commercial projects.

 ## Development Process
 The process I during the development of this project is as follows: